BDC Hamburger Icon

 TipBottom line

 To get an idea of how strong value propositions are presented, visit crowdfunding platforms like Kickstarter, Indiegogo and GoFundMe.
-You'll be able to see how other inventors and entrepreneurs formulate their value propositions and see how funders respond to each pitch.
+You'll be able to see how other inventors and entrepreneurs craft their pitches and see how funders respond to each one.

 Business plan

-Investors want to see a solid business plan that summarizes your strategies and plans to make the business succeed.
-The business plan shows that you’re serious about the idea and understand the key performance criteria that impact a business.
-It should include:
+Investors want to see a solid business plan that summarizes your strategies and outlines how you plan to make the business succeed.
+The business plan shows you’re serious about the idea and understand the key performance criteria that impact a business.
+Although a business plan takes time to build, it can be crucial in today’s competitive business climate.

 • Marketing and sales strategies

-• A discussion of the founder and executive team’s qualifications
+• A summary of the founder and executive team’s qualifications

 Signs that you’re not ready to pitch investors

-Consider the following to gauge if you’re ready to pitch to investors or if you need more time to percolate your idea.
-Approaching investors when you’re ready will help you get the funds you need and avoid a bad product launch.
+Consider the following to gauge whether you’re ready to pitch to investors or if you need more time to refine your idea.
+Approaching investors when you’re prepared will help you secure the funding you need and avoid a bad product launch.
 But meeting with them too soon can derail your dreams.

 1. Your idea is not fully formed.

-If there is anything you’re unsure about, you must research that element thoroughly and at least be able to explain details, options, pros and cons.
+If there’s anything you’re unsure about, research it thoroughly and be ready to explain the details, options, pros and cons.

 2. Your team is not complete.